Primechain/primechain-api-docs/docs/usecases/trade_finance.md

 ### 1.7 Additional addresses
 If required, additional addresses can be created on a node using `get /api/v1/create_entity`.
 The following are generated:
-1. a public key,
+1. public key
-2. a private key
+2. private key
-3. a blockchain address.
+3. primechain address

-The output will be the blockchain address of the newly created signer.
+The output will be the primechain address of the newly created signer.
 The private key is automatically stored in your node.
 This will not be visible to other nodes.
 This address will have permissions to send and receive assets e.g. invoices, fiat currency backed tokens, etc.

 Sample output
 ```